EndPointCorp/end-point-blog/2012/04/12/make-your-code-search-friendly.html.md

 $ alsdkjgalkghkf
 ```

 (The last simulates pounding the keyboard with both fists.)
-I would suggest humbly that "strings you emit as a line should appear as a line in your code", if for no other reason than that it makes it so much easier for you or others to find them.
+I would suggest humbly that “strings you emit as a line should appear as a line in your code”, if for no other reason than that it makes it so much easier for you or others to find them.
 Thus:

 ```perl
 my $string = <<'MSG';